What UK Shortlists is

 Top 4 routes are designed to reduce choice overload, not create another giant product grid.

-Pages should make clear whether guidance is desk reviewed, spec checked, evidence supported, hands-on, or long-term tested.
+Pages should make clear whether guidance is source reviewed, spec checked, evidence supported, expert reviewed, hands-on, or long-term tested.

 UK Shortlists is free to read.
 We do not require a paid subscription to access shortlist recommendations, methodology pages, disclosure pages, or policy pages.